dakre21/cuda_histogram/histogram/README.md

 CUDA Histogram Prototype
-To run simply execute "bsub -a input=input_example.txt output=out < submit.sh"
+To run simply execute "bsub < submit.sh"
+- NOTE: Change the IN_FILE and OUT_FILE env variables in the submit script to change the input and output files